 - sending status alerts about a condition of interest

 In these use cases, the real-time information is dynamically sent by a server application in the data center and received by all browser and mobile clients interested in, or subscribing to, this information no matter what the internet connectivity is between the server applications and browsers or mobile devices.

-Solace Web Messaging is a data movement infrastructure composed of software Application Programming Interfaces (APIs) in various languages and the Solace PubSub+ message broker.
+Solace Web Messaging is a data movement infrastructure composed of software Application Programming Interfaces (APIs) in various languages and the Solace PubSub+ event broker.
 Together, they form an application-to-application messaging fabric that allows server-based applications in a datacenter to communicate with each other as well as with browser and mobile applications over a web infrastructure of proxies, firewalls and HTTP load balancers.

 This infrastructure can be used for two main types of applications: